Sc1borg/startup/notes.md

 ## HTML

 I struggled at first because I didn't understand how to edit my html files and then deploy them, but once I found out that I didn't need to be in my ssh to edit it, it got a lot easier.
 I got a lot of inspiration from W3 schools and formatting from Genshindle.com

+\n # is for Id and . for class. padding is inside margin outside. arrow syntax is a better way of assigning than =. used to assign a function

+DOM represents the page as a tree of objects which allows js to dynamically access it

 ## CSS